Richard Kiel: Film

 Kiel broke into films in the early 1960s with Eegah (1962), which was later featured on Elvira's Movie Macabre and Mystery Science Theater 3000, as were The Phantom Planet (1961) and The Human Duplicators (1965).
 He also produced, co-wrote and starred in The Giant of Thunder Mountain (1991).
 He also had a brief non-speaking appearance leaving a gym in the Jerry Lewis movie The Nutty Professor (1963).

 Kiel has played a metal-toothed villain in a few films.
 First, he played Reace in the comedy-thriller film Silver Streak (1976).
 The James Bond film producers spotted Kiel in Barbary Coast, and thought he was ideal for the role of Jaws in The Spy Who Loved Me (1977), then the next Bond film, Moonraker (1979).
 Jaws is one of the few Bond villains to appear in two Bond films.
 Kiel's scenes were often shot with his mouth closed or briefly showing his dangerous smile; Kiel explained his metal prosthetic mouthpiece was extremely painful to wear and could only be used for a few minutes at a time.
 The Spy Who Loved Me was the first of three films that Kiel appeared in alongside Barbara Bach in the late 1970s.
 The other two were Force 10 from Navarone and The Humanoid.
 Kiel reprised his role of Jaws in the video game James Bond 007: Everything or Nothing, supplying his voice and likeness.

 He used his size for comedic effect, as the "best-dressed giant" Mr. Eddie, in So Fine (1981) starring Ryan O'Neal.
 Kiel had a supporting role in the Western film Pale Rider (1985).
 Acting as the main antagonist's henchman, he redeems his character's status by saving the hero from a gunshot to the back.

 As Mr. Larson in Happy Gilmore (1996), Kiel exchanges several one-liners with both Adam Sandler's Happy and Christopher McDonald's Shooter McGavin.
 Kiel took a quieter profile after Happy Gilmores release, becoming semi-retired, but he recorded a role for the Disney film Tangled (2010): Vlad, a surprisingly softhearted thug who collects ceramic unicorns.

 Other work

 With Pamela Wallace, Kiel co-authored Kentucky Lion (2007), a biography of the abolitionist Cassius Marcellus Clay.
 In 2002, Kiel published his autobiography, Making It Big in the Movies.

 Personal life and death

 Kiel's first marriage was to Faye Daniels in 1960.
 They divorced in 1973.
 One year later, he married Diane Rogers.
-Rogers stated that, despite being 5 ft 1 in, she and her husband "[saw] eye to eye on so many things." their marriage lasted for 40 years, until his death.
-They had four children and nine grandchildren.
+Rogers stated that, despite being 5 ft 1 in, she and her husband "[saw] eye to eye on so many things."
+Their marriage lasted for 40 years, until Kiel's death.
+Kiel and Rogers had four children and nine grandchildren.

-Kiel was a born-again Christian.
-His website states his religious conversion helped him to overcome alcoholism.
+Kiel was a born-again Christian, stating on his website that his religious conversion helped him to overcome alcoholism.

-On September 10, 2014, three days before his 75th birthday, Kiel died at St. Agnes Medical Center in Fresno, California, from heart disease.
+On September 10, 2014, Kiel died at St. Agnes Medical Center in Fresno, California, from heart disease.
+He was 74.